sailor27/journaler/README.md

 Input: User clicks submit button.
 Output: App shows post # of words.

+_3. The app will identify vowels and consonants in the words.

 _3. The app will return a teaser or the first sentence of the body entry.
 Input: After user clicks submit button.
 Output: First sentence of the body is appended into form output section.